Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/02-high-performance-computing.md

 # You're in!
 (base) [netID@polaris ~]$

-#check your location on polaris
+# Check your location on polaris
 pwd

 ```